-What this chocolate cake recipe is fun, but you won’t find molten chocolate lava in this cake (but what a fun idea to try next!)
-What you will find is a moist chocolate cake that is still light and airy.
-I created another delicious Gluten Free Chocolate Layer Cake recipe on my sister site that is beautiful for a party.
+When you make this cake, you will find it is a moist chocolate cake that is still light and airy.
+I created another delicious Gluten Free Chocolate Layer Cake that is beautiful for a party.

 As you can see, this cake has all of the delicious devil's food cake traits, it is moist and rich!

 - It also makes a delicious gluten free sheet cake.
-All you would need is frosting!
-It would be perfect for a kid’s birthday party.
+All you would need is the frosting!
+It would be perfect for a kid's birthday party.

 - Knowing my kids, they would want a cupcake version of this so they can pile on the frosting :-).

 It is a little different from your typical cake recipe because the cake is made from a chocolate custard.
 You want to make the chocolate custard first, and allow it to cool a little bit.
 This is why the cake is so moist and chocolaty!

 Mix in the chocolate custard, remaining wet ingredients into the dry ingredients.